NikKowPHP/social-brain/chapters/chapter-9.md

 *   A **Connector**'s conflict is often about *avoiding hurt*.
 Your biggest risk is softening the message so much that it becomes unclear, which is a Certainty threat.
 Your work is to be both compassionate *and* clear.
 *   A **Sentinel**'s conflict is often about *feeling safe*.
 Your biggest risk is that your own threat response is so high that you broadcast danger, triggering a hijack in the other person.
 Your work is to use the Conductor's Breath to find calm before you even begin.

-Let's look at Sarah's two options for starting the conversation with David.
+Let's look at Maria's two options for starting the conversation with Mark.

-**Option 1: The Threatening Opening (The Default)** *"David, thanks for coming.
+**Option 1: The Threatening Opening (The Default)** *"Mark, thanks for coming.
 Listen, I need to talk to you about your attitude.
 I've had some complaints..."*
 *   **SCARF Analysis:** Massive threat to **Status**, **Certainty**, and **Relatedness**.
 The conversation is already over.

-**Option 2: The SCARF-Aware Opening (The Conductor's Approach)** Sarah takes a Conductor's Breath and starts differently.
+**Option 2: The SCARF-Aware Opening (The Conductor's Approach)** Maria takes a Conductor's Breath and starts differently.
-*"David, thanks for making the time.
+*"Mark, thanks for making the time.
 Your expertise on this project is invaluable, and I see you as a key part of our team's long-term success."*
 *   **(REWARD: Status & Relatedness)**

 *"The purpose of this chat is to brainstorm how we can make our team collaboration meetings even more effective.
 I've set aside 30 minutes for us to talk this through."*